Children's Specialist Services

 Opening Doors: Support for when a child first receives an identification of deafblindness or multi-sensory impairment.
 We can offer practical ideas about how to develop the child's skills, advice on suitable play activities and help parents to communicate more effectively with their child.

-Getting a Result: We work with young people and their families to help them plan for adulthood in a way that ensures they are able to make an active choice about their future and feel more in control of their life.
+Getting a Result: The move into adult life is an important time for young people.
+Sense works with young people who are deafblind/(MSI) and their families to help ensure that they are able to make an active choice about their future and feel more in control of their life.
+We encourage the use of person-centred approaches to planning for the transition into adulthood.
+Download the Getting a Result Information Pack.

 What you can expect from us